jonoton/gopro-fusion-scripts/README.md

 ```
 Render/Stitch all local files in `Sources\Cam` directory and output to `Rendered` directory.

+*Note: Prompts for options.*

-*Note: Prompts for options.
-Creates a sub directory with current date as the name in `Rendered` directory.*
+*Note: Creates a sub directory with current date as the name in `Rendered` directory.*

 ## Clear
 ```